tstirrat/ucm-twine/readme.md

     ```

 2. Create a UCM component: MyComponent
-3. Include twine in your MyComponent.hda classpath:
+3. Include your component jar in the MyComponent.hda classpath:

     ```
-    classpath=$COMPONENT_DIR/lib/mycomponent.jar;$COMPONENT_DIR/lib/ucm-twine-0.9.0.jar;
+    classpath=$COMPONENT_DIR/lib/MyComponent-1.0-SNAPSHOT.jar;
     ```

-4. Include a .properties file in your jar to define your services and script extension classes.
+4. Include a twine.properties file in your jar to define your services and script extension classes.
 If you use maven and place the file in `src/main/resources` it will be at the root of your jar.

     ```
-    # <jar root>/mycomponent.properties
+    # <jar root>/twine.properties
     ucm.service.ExampleServicePackage=org.component.example.ExampleServicePackage
     ```

-5. Add Twine's Bootstrapper to the **Filters** resultset of your MyComponent.hda file, using the .properties file as the filter's parameter.
-If the .properties file is not at the root of your jar you may need to add relative path information here.

-    ```
-    @ResultSet Filters
-    4
-    type
-    location
-    parameter
-    loadOrder
-    extraAfterConfigInit
-    org.ucmtwine.Bootstrapper
-    mycomponent.properties
-    1000
-    @end
-    ```

-6. Create your class and annotate a method:
+5. Create your class and annotate a method:

     ```java
     package org.component.example;